orels1/shaders.orels.sh/src/pages/docs/orl-standard/base-shader.md

 ## Internal

 {% callout type="warning" title="Debug Information" %}
-You do not have to adjust settings shown in the Internal section, these are provided only for debugging
+You do not have to adjust the settings shown in the Internal section, these are provided only for debugging
 {% /callout %}

 - DFG LUT: The DFG-multiscatter LUT texture used for the specular calculations